niscy-eudiw/eudi-srv-wallet-provider/README.md

 1. Wallet Unit Attestations do not use any revocation mechanism

-### Issuance of key-bound Wallet Application Attestation
+### Issuance of Wallet Instance Attestation

 #### Issuance using platform Key Attestation

-To issue a Wallet Application Attestation:
+To issue a Wallet Instance Attestation:

 1. The Wallet requests a single-use Challenge from the Wallet Provider
 2. The Wallet generates a new Key-Pair and platform Key Attestation which contains the single-use Challenge provided by the Wallet Provider
-3. The Wallet requests a key-bound Wallet Application Attestation from the Wallet Provider
+3. The Wallet requests a Wallet Instance Attestation from the Wallet Provider
 4. The Wallet Provider:
    1. Validates the single-use Challenge
    2. Validates the platform Key Attestation
    3. Verifies the platform Key Attestation contains the single-use Challenge
-   4. Issues a key-bound Wallet Application Attestation
+   4. Issues a Wallet Instance Attestation

 ```mermaid
 sequenceDiagram